 Walking, running, and recreational sports for knee osteoarthritis: An overview of the evidence

-Three pages on PainSci cite Voinier 2022: 1.
+Four pages on PainSci cite Voinier 2022: 1.
 Guide to Repetitive Strain Injuries 2.
 Bone on Bone 3.
 Bone-on-bone, Part 2: Should we ever say it?
-(Member Post)
+(Member Post) 4.
+Exercise is anti-inflammatory medicine for injuries (Member Post)

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.